 So where will you get your inventory from?
 Zillow uses a combination of sources:

-Most of the real estate websites, including Zillow, rely on Multiple Listings Service or MLS for their home listings data.
+Most of the property websites, including Zillow, rely on Multiple Listings Service or MLS for their home listings data.
 This is one of the best ways to get access to a lot of relevant listings data.

 However, MLS integration can be challenging.
-First of all, you need to be a licenced agent/broker in your region(s) and you need to be a member of a particular realtor organization.
-These requirements depend on the MLS in you region(s).
+First of all, you need to be a licensed agent/broker in your region(s) and you need to be a member of a particular realtor organization.
+These requirements depend on the MLS in your region(s).

 Also, if you plan to use data from different MLS systems, you might encounter a problem in data standardization.
-Each MLS uses their own way of keeping listings data (data fields, formats etc.) which makes it difficult to display multiple MLS feeds on your website.
+Each MLS uses its own way of keeping listings data (data fields, formats, etc.) which makes it difficult to display multiple MLS feeds on your website.
 Tools like Spark API can help you to streamline access to data and ensure it’s displayed correctly.

 In addition to that, whenever Zillow CEO and representatives get a chance, they always mention that part of their listings is contributed directly by users.
-Namely, that out of 110 million listings 80 million have been updated by users.
+Namely, out of 110 million listings, 80 million have been updated by users.

 It is great to be the primary source of information for a listings website!
 Therefore, you need to make sure you have all the necessary functionality that allows sellers and agents to upload their own listings on your website, like: